Bricmont, Inc. (later acquired by Andritz) – Pittsburgh, PA 1994–2000

 The architecture of the Level 2 systems was the same whether it was running on a DEC workstation or on a PC.
 Several programs ran independently but communicated internally through shared memory.
 Communications with external systems used numerous different protocols, including mapped RAM drives, DECMessageQ, FTP, or TCP/IP message.
 On walker and pusher furnaces I wrote test programs to act like all of the external systems of interest.
 The test programs provided UI controls and some automated logic to allow the user or logic to modify every possible communicated value.
 The communication channels were duplicated exactly wherever possible, though occasionally one channel or another would have to be spoofed using a different method.

-When added together the code, header, form, and configuration files for some of the PC-based Level 2 projects could get to 50,000 lines.
+When added together the code, header, form, and configuration files for some of the PC-based Level 2 projects could get to 50,000 lines, every single one of which I wrote myself in spans of no longer than three months.
 I also provided detailed, hardbound documentation for each system.

 The Level 2 archive programs I wrote could display all parameters and actions for the furnace as well as the full history for every workpiece.